BlackBerry Ltd (BB): A Deep Dive into Its Performance Potential

 - 5. Momentum rank: 8/10

-BlackBerry, once known for being the world's largest smartphone manufacturer, is now exclusively a software provider with a stated goal of end-to-end secure communication for enterprises.
+BlackBerry Ltd, once known for being the world's largest smartphone manufacturer, is now exclusively a software provider with a stated goal of end-to-end secure communication for enterprises.
 The firm provides endpoint management and protection to enterprises, specializing in regulated industries like government, as well as embedded software to the automotive, medical, and industrial markets.
-With a market cap of $2.76 billion and sales of $861 million, the company's operating margin stands at -17.83%.
+With a market cap of $2.91 billion and sales of $861 million, the company's operating margin stands at -17.83%, indicating challenges in profitability.

 Financial Strength Analysis

 BlackBerry Ltd's financial strength indicators present some concerning insights about the company's balance sheet health.
-The company has an interest coverage ratio of 0, which positions it worse than 0% of 1537 companies in the Software industry.
+The company has an interest coverage ratio of 0, which positions it worse than 0% of 1539 companies in the Software industry.
 This ratio highlights potential challenges the company might face when handling its interest expenses on outstanding debt.
-The company's Altman Z-Scoreis just 0.12, which is below the distress zone of 1.81.
+Furthermore, the company's Altman Z-Score is just -0.32, which is below the distress zone of 1.81.
 This suggests that the company may face financial distress over the next few years.

 BlackBerry Ltd's low Profitability rank can also raise warning signals.
 The company's Operating Margin has declined over the past five years, as shown by the following data: 2019: -7.30; 2020: -17.60; 2021: -10.97; 2022: -29.81; 2023: -34.15.
 Additionally, BlackBerry Ltd's Gross Margin has also declined over the past five years, as evidenced by the data: 2019: 77.21; 2020: 73.37; 2021: 72; 2022: 65.04; 2023: 63.87.
 This trend underscores the company's struggles to convert its revenue into profits.